JosephPassant/Informer-Blood-Glucose-Prediction/readme.md

 Implementation of CG-EGA was adapted from the following repository: https://github.com/dotXem/CG-EGA

+The implementation of CG-EGA is located in shared_utilities/metrics.py

-The primary evaluation files include:
+While the primary evaluation files include:

 * evaluation/population_model_evaluation/evaluation_of_base_models_ohio_test_set.ipynb
 * evaluation/fine_tuning_evaluation/evaluation_of_fine_tuned_models_ohio_test_set.ipynb

-each of these files assesses model performance when applied to the OHIOT1DM test set.
+Each of these files assesses model performance when applied to the OHIOT1DM test sets.

 Additionally the following file assesses model performance on a hold-out test set from the REPLACE-BG dataset enabling analsis of the population JPFormer model to generalise from the training population to a new population.

+* evaluation/population_model_evaluation/evaluation_of_base_models_replace_bg_test_set.ipynb

 ## **7. Inference Dashboard**